mikijov/boffin/README.md

           - moved
           - changed
           - deleted
-- [ ] boffin import - import new and changed files from the remote repo
+- [x] boffin import - import new and changed files from the remote repo
-- [ ] boffin import --stage - import files into a staging directory rather in-place
 - [ ] boffin import --delete - delete local files that have been deleted remotely
 - [ ] allow separate staging directories for each source client